Milt Heflin: Team name

 Each NASA flight director is allowed to choose a symbol or color to represent his or her team.
 Heflin chose to call his team Sirius.
 It is the brightest star in the heavens, and is sometimes referred to as the "dog" star.

 Recognitions

 Largely as a result of the successful Hubble servicing mission, Heflin was named Countdown magazine's 1993 Astronaut of the Year, despite the fact that he had never flown in space.
 The repair team as a whole received the nation's highest aviation award, the Robert J. Collier Trophy for "outstanding leadership, integrity and the renewal of public faith in America's space program."
 In 1997, Heflin was inducted into the Aviation Week & Space Technology Hall of Fame, and the following year, was named to the Oklahoma Aviation and Space Hall of Fame in Oklahoma City.

-Heflin is one of a select few people whose career spanned the entirety of NASA's two well-known human spaceflight endeavors – the Apollo and Space Shuttle programs.
-He is the only person who was present at the final landings of both the Apollo program in 1975 and of the Space Shuttle era in 2011.
+Heflin is one of the few people whose career spanned the entirety of NASA's Apollo and Space Shuttle programs.
+Additionally, he is the only person who was present at the final landings of both the Apollo program in 1975 and of the Space Shuttle era in 2011.